 \section{Ageing on Microcontrollers and SoCs}

-Microcontrollers and SoCs are a type of digital ASICs.
-They suffer similar degradation processes as FPGAs, but their functionalities are known at design time by vendors.
+Microcontrollers and SoCs are digital ASICs.
+They suffer from similar degradation processes as FPGAs, but their functionality is known from the design process.
 This knowledge allows designers to study the expected ageing and the tolerances.
-Designers can place guard-bands to counteract chip degradation (\eg limiting operating frequencies) to increase product reliability.
+Guard-bands can be placed to counteract chip degradation (\eg limiting operating frequencies) and increase product reliability.

-Many highly-dependable applications attempt to reduce costs by utilizing COTS components for longer periods than the guaranteed lifespans.
-Despite the wide usage of microcontrollers and SoCs in embedded applications, the study on the impact of hardware ageing on their performance and useful life is not developed, particularly on the matter of in-field monitoring techniques.
-Indeed, most of the literature analysing degradation utilizes techniques based on external equipment.
-In this section, we present related work, including techniques to assess the impact of ageing on microcontrollers and SoCs.
-It should be noted that focus has been put on COTS devices, which include no special on-chip ageing sensor.
-Our motivation for this is that ASICs including such sensors are not commonly found on the market for embedded devices.
+Many applications attempt to reduce costs by utilizing COTS components for longer than the guaranteed lifespans, which may raise critical conditions for highly-dependable use cases.
+Despite the wide usage of microcontrollers and SoCs in embedded applications, studies on the impact of hardware ageing on their performance and useful lifetime are missing, in particular for in-field monitoring techniques.
+Indeed, most work on measuring degradation builds on utilizing external equipment.
+In this section, we present corresponding work, including techniques to assess the impact of ageing on microcontrollers and SoCs.
+We focus on COTS devices, which exclude special on-chip ageing sensor.
+Our motivation for this is that ASICs including dedicated ageing sensors are not commonly found on the market for embedded devices.